- Scientific name: Anoplogaster cornuta

 - UK minimum size: N/a

 - IUCN status: LC (Least Concern)

 - Distribution: Deep water species has a very wide distribution all around the world, including deep-sea areas around the British Isles.

 - Feeds on: Hunts small fish and small squid.

-Despite their fearsome looks the fangtooth is a small fish, reaching a maximum size of just 20cm.
-They generally live at depths of several thousand metres, although younger, immature fangtooth may live in waters just a few hundred metres deep.
+Despite their fearsome looks the fangtooth is a small fish, reaching a maximum size of just 20cm (8 inches).
+They generally live at depths of several thousand metres, although younger, immature fangtooth may live in waters a few hundred metres deep.
 This species has a very wide distribution all around the world, being found throughout the Atlantic, Pacific and Indian Oceans, although it is absent from the Mediterranean and the Black Sea.
 It is at the edge of its distribution in British and Irish waters but has been found in the very deep water area of the Rockall Trough to the west of Ireland, and may also be present in the Faroe-Shetland Channel to the north of Scotland.